Even if you’ve heard about the 3.27 billion email and password combinations made public in 2020, you may not have heard the worst of it.

 There’s no denying how hard it can be to remember 12 to 15 pieces of information in length.
 After all, our telephone numbers are only seven digits long by design–which happens to be the length of any sequence of numbers we humans can easily recall.

 While we each have responsibility for implementing password best practices, the COMB attacks show us that personal password protection isn’t enough.
 Cloud providers are also responsible for protecting the data entrusted to them.
 Backblaze uses a sophisticated security approach to protect access.

 Regardless, user verification is just more effective with strong passwords, so here are a few tips on keeping your password secret and your data safe.

 What Is a Password?

 First and foremost, a password is a secret authenticator, according to the National Institute of Standards and Technology (NIST).
-They have a lot to say about the strength of passwords by complexity, length, and manner of creation.
+They have a lot to say about the strength of passwords.
 We’ll get into details a little later.

 The string of letters, numbers, and symbols used in a password can’t be easy to guess or forget.
 This is tougher to achieve than it sounds, and typically users choose short, memorable passwords for convenience.

 If you want to eliminate the possibility of being the next victim of credential stuffing, here are some things you shouldn’t do:

 - Use the same password for more than one online account or website.